-Front panel for 6-inch Nokia Lumia device purportedly photographedAlex Wagner - Deputy Managing Editor, News Desk
+Front panel for 6-inch Nokia Lumia device purportedly photographedAlex Wagner - Editorial Director of News and Content

 Remember that rumored Nokia phone/tablet hybrid device that we got wind of earlier this year?
 A part that may very well belong to that device has just leaked out, and if the photo is the real deal, it looks like Nokia adhered to the "go big or go home" mentality while designing its new giganto-phone.

 An image posted to Chinese microblogging service Sina Weibo by "C Technology" claims to show the front panel of a new Nokia device with a screen that would measure 6 inches in size.
 The part that's show features Nokia branding and a hole for an earpiece up top, and at the bottom of the panel we can faintly see the usual trio of Windows Phone navigation buttons.